AnthonyPerez/kubernetes_home_server/docs/ClusterSetup.md

 5. Allow Ubuntu to boot; DO NOT try to log into Ubuntu as soon as possible.
 Wait until Cloud-Init runs.
 If you don't wait you may not be able to logon with the default user and passwd.
 At the end of the cloud-init,Ubuntu will be rebooted.
 Wait a couple of minutes for the server to boot.
 You will see the red power LED flick on and off once when the system reboots.
 Continue to wait as the system boots a second time.

 You will need to connect to each Raspberry Pi in the following setup.
 Use the ethernet cable to plug the Pi into your computer (unfortunately one at a time).
+Alternatively, you can use your home WiFi (easier) if you set it up as in the steps above.

 ### Assemble your Pis